ionic-team/capacitor-site/pages/docs/v2/guides/ci-cd.md

 ## Other Mobile CI/CD Options

 There are other services for Mobile CI/CD, though none focused on Capacitor.
-Some of those options include [Visual Studio App Center](https://appcenter.ms), [Bitrise](https://www.bitrise.io/), and [Buddybuild](https://www.buddybuild.com/) (iOS only).
-Keep in mind none of these services currently provide remote real-time app updates for Capacitor apps.
+Whichever CI/CD service you prefer, Capacitor can integrate with it as Capacitor apps are just native apps.
+However, for remote live updates of Capacitor apps, [Appflow](https://ionic.io/appflow) is the only service with this feature.